 Round 2 - Business cost reduction

-Choosing to use at-home solutions might sound alluring given that DIY is a popular current trend, but it is a trend that might just end up draining your valuable time and money.
+Choosing to use a self-hosted setup might sound alluring, for reasons unknown, but it might just end up draining your valuable time and money.
 Even if you are an expert, building an SFTP server that matches up to the features of a fully managed SFTP’s is a hard task.
 Add setup costs (hardware or cloud infrastructure) to the effort, cost of ongoing operations and maintenance and what do you get?

 And the score is 2-0 in favor of the fully managed SFTP.